Arrest Warrant in Pasco County

 Warrants can arise in a variety of different circumstances.
-We have represented clients on arrest warrants that were 10, 20, or 30 years old.
-In other cases, we are retained before the warrant was issued.
+We have represented clients on arrest warrants that were 20 or 30 years old.
+In other cases, the client retains our firm right after the warrant is issued.

 No matter the circumstances, we work hard to help you fight a criminal accusation.